 Friday, September 27, 2013

-Source:The Daily Press Plus
+Source:The Daily Press

 Only The Onion would report that Ted Cruz spoke in favor of so-called ObamaCare.
-Otherwise Senator Cruz could be both drunk and high and awake for seventy-two hours straight at the Guantanamo Bay Prison.
-And even forced to take truth serum and still find away to be against ObamaCare.
-Actually, maybe Senator Cruz’s speech happened at Guantanamo Bay Prison on one of his visit’s there after visiting his relatives in Cuba.
-And decided to stay back and give his big speech there, instead of flying back to Congress to speak on the Senate floor.
+Otherwise Senator Cruz could be both drunk and high and awake for seventy-two hours straight at the Guantanamo Bay Prison and even forced to take truth serum and still find away to be against ObamaCare.

-Or maybe Senator Cruz just ran out of things to say.
-That even phone books have a limited amount of pages that you can go through and read.
-And he was starting to fall asleep reading the phonebook, or got tired of listening to the presiding officer snore in their chair.
 Or perhaps the Senator just lost his train of thought.
 But actually he doesn’t much have much of a train of thought to begin with, because he keeps missing that train.
 And decided after going into every single thing that he doesn’t like about the Affordable Care Act, including a lot of the stuff that is actually not in the law, he would then go through what he actually likes about the law.

-Me personally, every time I see a story from The Onion, I gotta take it with at least one grain of salt.
+Me personally, every time I see a story from The Onion, I gotta take it with at least one train of thought.
 I realize they report more facts than Fox News even and perhaps are the most trusted news organization for Millennial’s.
 But hear them report that Senator Cruz, whose perhaps the most prominent Tea Party member in Congress, come out in favor of the Affordable Care Act, would be like hearing Rick Santorum come out on favor of prostitution and bigamy, in the same speech.
-But again you give a twenty-hour speech and anything can happen, including finally running out of stuff to say and saying things you don’t believe.

 Yale University: Nicholas Wolterstorff- On Faith in Liberal Democracy

-Source:Yale University- Professor Nicholas Wolterstorff
+Source:Yale University- Professor Nicholas Wolterstorff.

-Source:FRS FreeState Plus
+Source:FRS FreeState

-Faith in liberal democracy is about the freedom of and from religion.
-But that they are separate from the state and that all of these things come from the Constitution.
-People have the right to practice, or not practice religion and that we have separation of church and state.
-Based on the Constitution and that even though we have the freedom to believe what we believe.
+People have the right to practice, or not practice religion and that we have separation of church and state based on the Constitution.
+And that even though we have the freedom to believe what we believe.
 But we do not have the right to force our views on others especially through law.
 The right to be heard, but not the right to harass people with your views who disagree with you.

 Liberals, get stereotyped as being anti-religion and that if anything we would want to see religion eliminated if not outlawed in society.
 Even though Liberals created the Freedom of Religion when we wrote the U.S. Constitution and created the United States.
-As well as the Bill of Rights that gives us all of these individual rights and freedom of choice.
-To take these decisions for ourselves.
+As well as the Bill of Rights that gives us all of these individual rights and freedom of choice to make these decisions for ourselves.
 Not the right to force our views on people who disagree with us.
 Which is much different and fascist even.
 But the fact is liberalism is built around individual freedom, rights and choices.
 And not statist, or fascist at all.

-Now, I do believe that Liberals tend to be more secular than lets say Christian Conservatives, or Islāmic Conservatives.
+Now, I do believe that Liberals tend to be more secular than let's say Christian Conservatives, or Islamists.
 That goes without saying, because a big part of liberalism has to do with reason and evidence.
 That you go where the best available facts and evidence are.
 And take your positions and make your views based on that.
 Instead of using faith to make those decisions for yourself.
-But that is much different from saying that just because I or someone else is secular, that everyone else should be, or they have to be as well even through law.
-But again, liberalism is about individual freedom, choice and rights.
-That the individual can make these decisions for themselves.

 Liberal Democrat